EvotecIT/PSSharedGoods/Readme.md

     ```

 - 0.0.137 - 2020.04.24
-  - [x] Removed aliases for `Set-FileInheritance`, `Set-FilePermission`, `Remove-FilePermission`
+  - ☑ Removed aliases for `Set-FileInheritance`, `Set-FilePermission`, `Remove-FilePermission`

 - 0.0.136 - 2020.04.24
-  - [x] Added `OnlyWellKnownAdministrative` switch to `ConvertFrom-SID`
+  - ☑ Added `OnlyWellKnownAdministrative` switch to `ConvertFrom-SID`

 - 0.0.135 - 2020.04.19
-  - [x] Improvements to Get-WinADForestDetails
+  - ☑ Improvements to Get-WinADForestDetails
-  - [x] Added `OnlyWellKnown` switch to `ConvertFrom-SID`
+  - ☑ Added `OnlyWellKnown` switch to `ConvertFrom-SID`

 - 0.0.134 - 2020.04.09
-  - [x] Improvements to Get-WinADForestDetails
+  - ☑ Improvements to Get-WinADForestDetails

 - 0.0.133 - 2020.04.03
-  - [x] Improvements to Get-WinADForestDetails
+  - ☑ Improvements to Get-WinADForestDetails

 - 0.0.132 - 2020.03.19
-  - [x] Improvements to Get-WinADForestDetails
+  - ☑ Improvements to Get-WinADForestDetails

 - 0.0.131 - 2020.03.18
-  - [x] Improvements to Get-WinADForestDetails for subsequent use, fix for excluding d
+  - ☑ Improvements to Get-WinADForestDetails for subsequent use, fix for excluding d
-  - [x Copy-Dictionary added
+  - ☑ Copy-Dictionary added

 - 0.0.130 - 2020.03.14
-  - [x] Small update to Get-WinADForestDetails
+  - ☑ Small update to Get-WinADForestDetails

 - 0.0.129 - 2020.03.13
-  - [x] Typo fix for string
+  - ☑ Typo fix for string

 - 0.0.128 - 2020.03.05
-  - [x] Small update to Get-WinADForestDetails
+  - ☑ Small update to Get-WinADForestDetails

 - 0.0.127 - 2020.02.27
-  - [x] Fix for ConvertFrom-DistinguishedName
+  - ☑ Fix for ConvertFrom-DistinguishedName

 - 0.0.126 - 2020.02.27
-  - [x] Added Get-FilePermissions
+  - ☑ Added Get-FilePermissions
-  - [x] Improved ConvertFrom-SID
+  - ☑ Improved ConvertFrom-SID

 - 0.0.125 - 2020.02.17
-  - [x] Improvments to Get-ComputerSMBSharePermissions
+  - ☑ Improvments to Get-ComputerSMBSharePermissions
 - 0.0.124 - 2020.02.17
-  - [x] Added Get-ComputerSMBSharePermissions
+  - ☑ Added Get-ComputerSMBSharePermissions
 - 0.0.123 - 2020.02.16
-  - [x] Updates to Get-PSRegistry/Set-PSRegistry/Get-CimData
+  - ☑ Updates to Get-PSRegistry/Set-PSRegistry/Get-CimData
-  - [x] Added Get-ComputerSplit for easiedr use of above functions but also for future use
+  - ☑ Added Get-ComputerSplit for easiedr use of above functions but also for future use

 - 0.0.122 - 2020.01.26
-  - [x] Fix for ConvertFrom-DistinguishedName to cover OU/DC properly (wrong regex)
+  - ☑ Fix for ConvertFrom-DistinguishedName to cover OU/DC properly (wrong regex)